Ideal Option Omaha

 Ideal Option Omaha - Omaha, NE

-Ideal Option Omaha is a mental health and addiction treatment facility located at 930 South 48th Street in the 68106 zip code in Omaha, NE.
+Ideal Option Omaha is an addiction and mental health rehab center located at 930 South 48th Street in the 68106 zip code in Omaha, NE.
 It is operated by a private for-profit organization.
-Ideal Option Omaha provides relapse prevention from naltrexone, buprenorphine maintenance and suboxone prescription.
-Some of the treatment approaches used by Ideal Option Omaha include motivational interviewing, relapse prevention and motivational incentives.
-Ideal Option Omaha provides outpatient rehabilitation, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+Ideal Option Omaha provides suboxone prescription, relapse prevention from naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Ideal Option Omaha include motivational incentives, brief intervention and relapse prevention treatment.
+Ideal Option Omaha provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient services and regular outpatient treatment.
 It also provides residential substance abuse treatment.

 Address: 930 South 48th Street, Omaha, NE 68106